 As more companies opt to outsource SAP deployments, they find themselves grappling with the age-old dilemma of whether to put all of their eggs in one basket.
-Their predicament: Should they offload SAP hosting and SAP Basis support services
+Their predicament: Should they offload SAP hosting and SAP Basis support services to a single provider or seek out third-party companies that specialize in the individual disciplines.

 Having one provider handle both functions can deliver efficiencies, both from the perspective of lowering costs and streamlining SAP operations.
 Additionally, contracting both types of services from one provider will give a company more leverage in terms of negotiating better rates, which will help optimize the overall cost of the SAP outsourcing arrangement, industry experts contend.